waveyl/CDDA-Kenan-Modpack-Chinese/Kenan-Structured-Modpack/Cataclysm-DDA-Touhou-Mod/README.md

 ## 2hus
 * **Aya Shameimaru:** Uses wind spells.
 The earnest, most pure, fastest Tengu reporter is always on the look of interesting news.
 * **Fujiwara no Mokou:** Uses fire spells.
-Fights with a custom martial art that increases her damage over time, while also making her more vulnerable.
+Fights using a custom brawling style.
+Her attacks do increased damage with more pain.
 Death has no meaning to her.
 * **Hong Meiling:** Uses qi.
 Fights using a special form of Tai Chi focused on defense, with windows of opportunity after blocking attacks.
 Nap time can't come soon enough.
 * **Iku Nagae:** Uses electric spells.
 Fights by whipping and shocking enemies to death, while dancing on the battlefield.
 * **Reisen:** Uses a mysterious ability.
 Recently conscripted into the Lunarian Defence Corps, fights aided by her service Lunarian rifle and basic military training.
 She's trying her best!